Tai-Burkham/4883_Prog_Tech/Assignments/A10/README.md

 You may return the answer in any order.
 The answer is guaranteed to be unique (except for the order that it is in).

 ## Instruction
-I used the Graham's scan convex hull algorithm.

 |  #  | Folder Link | Assignment Description |
 | :-: | -------------- | --------------------------------------------------------- |